As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Veterinarian exam of a dog's nipples and belly

-When I was in practice, I got a few calls from clients about bleeding nipples on their dogs.
-Some were caused by trauma, but others pointed to infections or cancer.
-After examining each pooch, I was able to diagnose the cause and recommend appropriate treatment.
+When I worked as a veterinarian in practice, I got a few visits from clients about bleeding nipples on their dogs.
+Some were caused by injuries, but others pointed to infections or cancer.
+To help you know how to handle it, I’ll explain the possible causes and symptoms, share a few home care tips, and help you understand when it’s time to call your veterinarian.

 Common reasons for bleeding nipples in dogs

 Nipples and the underlying mammary tissue have an extensive supply of blood vessels and capillaries.
 When the integrity of the blood supply is compromised, you may see bleeding from the nipples.
-The major causes of this condition include injury/trauma, infection, or tumors.
+The major causes of this condition include injury/trauma, infection, or tumors:

-Injury or trauma
+1. Injury or trauma

 The nipples or mammary glands are susceptible to injury.
 Causes of trauma may include